Umuzi-org/tech-department/content/topics/tilde/intro-to-tilde/_index.md

 Here is little video tour of the first features you'll be interacting with: https://youtu.be/NC7PmQ-3aCg

-**Please Note** The login mechanism uses a popup,if you are using ad blockers and popup blockers you'll need to turn that off.
+**Please Note:** The login mechanism uses a popup,if you are using ad blockers and popup blockers you'll need to turn that off.

 If you are new to dev stuff, it's going to look a little weird.
 Don't worry.
 Before you get too deep into how we actually use this thing, it'll be good for you to know a bit about the principles and practices that inspired the design.